davymariko/davymariko/README.md

 I am Python Developer and a junior Data Scientist
 </h4>

-I am currently working on a clone of Netflix which will show case the description of movies with the highest ranking
+I am currently working as an associate python developer for Cognizant.
+Working on predicting cashflow for the client (Novartis Pharma Digital Finance Team).

 <hr>